International Workers' Day: Canada

 In Canada, Labour Day is celebrated in September.
 In 1894, the government of Prime Minister John Sparrow David Thompson declared the first Monday in September as Canada's official Labour Day.
 Labor Day in the United States is on the same day.

 International Workers' Day is however marked by unions and leftists on 1 May.
 It is an important day of trade union and community group protest in the province of Quebec (though not a provincial statutory holiday).
 Celebration of the International Labour Day (or "International Workers' Day"; Journée internationale des travailleurs) in Montreal goes back to 1906, organized by the Mutual Aid circle.
 The tradition had a renaissance at the time of a mass strike in 1972.
 On the 1973 Labour Day, the first contemporary demonstration was organized by the major trade union confederations; over 30,000 trade unionists took part in this demonstration.
 Further, it is the customary date on which the minimum wage rises.

 Since 2019, the Labour May Day Committee has organized the International Workers' Day march with a rally at Nathan Phillips Square on either May 1 or the closest Saturday.
 The Mayworks Festival of Working People & the Arts has been held annually in Toronto since 1985 throughout the month of May.

 Chile

-Protest against the Pinochet dictatorship in O'Higgins Park, Santiago, on 1 May 1984.

-President Carlos Ibáñez del Campo decreed 1 May a national holiday in 1931, in honour of the dignity of workers.
+President General of the Army Carlos Ibáñez del Campo decreed 1 May a national holiday in 1931, in honour of the dignity of workers.
 All stores and public services must close for the entire day, and the major trade unions of Chile, represented in the national organization Workers' United Center of Chile (Central Unitaria de Trabajadores), organize rallies during the morning hours, with festivities and cookouts in the later part of the day, in all the major cities of Chile.
 During these rallies, representatives of the major left-wing political parties speak to the assemblies on the issues of the day concerning workers' rights.